 Alleged violations of the Academic Honesty Policy are handled through the process outlined in that policy.

-The first step is a hearing to review the case of any student accused of violating the standards of conduct, and to give that student an opportunity to discuss his or her behavior.
+The first step is a hearing to review the case of any student accused of violating the standards of conduct, and to give that student an opportunity to discuss the behavior in question.
 Any appropriate facts and information will be reviewed and a sanction, if appropriate, will be determined.
-The student is allowed an opportunity to appeal his/her situation to the appropriate next higher level.
+The student is allowed an opportunity to appeal the outcome of the hearing to the appropriate next higher level.
 Most violations are of a minor nature and do not involve suspension or expulsion from the academic program.

 An Administrative Hearing is used in most circumstances.
 A Hearing Officer meets with the student whose conduct allegedly violated campus policy.
 The Hearing Officer determines the student’s degree of responsibility for policy violations, based on the preponderance of the evidence, and determines the sanctions, if any.
 The incident report and letter confirming sanction(s) are forwarded to the Dean of Students who monitors student compliance.
 When the violation involves drugs/alcohol and the student is currently participating on an intercollegiate athletic team, the Hearing Officer notifies the Head Coach (who has a need to know) of the incident and sanction.

-An Administrative Hearing is also used when the student, after having the opportunity to explain his or her behavior, denies the allegations or disagrees with the sanctions.
+An Administrative Hearing is also used when the student, after having the opportunity to explain the behavior in question, denies the allegations or disagrees with the sanctions.

-All parties may be assisted by one advisor of their choice, who must be a current faculty member, staff member, or student of the Augsburg College community.
+All parties may be assisted by one advisor of their choice.
+This could be a current faculty member, staff member, student of the Augsburg College community or legal advisor.
 If the student chooses, one or both parents may attend as an advisor or in addition to the advisor.
 If the student wishes to have an advisor present at the hearing, the advisor may only advise the student and cannot speak for the student.